kavia-common/kaviya-kids-learning-hub-263928-263939/README.md

 - npm install
 - npm run start

 Ensure your MongoDB is reachable at the URI configured in `.env` (defaults to `mongodb://appuser:dbuser123@kaviya_database:5000/myapp?authSource=admin`).
+If developing locally without the service name, use `mongodb://appuser:dbuser123@localhost:5000/myapp?authSource=admin`.